 Negative Space

-Negative space is the area around your subject, and it can be just as important as the subject itself.
-By leaving plenty of negative space, you can create a sense of simplicity and isolation, making the subject stand out more.
-This technique often results in a more minimalist, yet powerful image.
+The area around your subject can be just as important as the subject itself.
+Leaving plenty of negative space creates simplicity and isolation, making the subject stand out.
+Use sky, water, or plain backgrounds for powerful minimalist compositions.

 Consider the Background

-Tip: Use a wide aperture (small f-number) to blur the background and make your subject stand out more.
+A cluttered background kills a composition.
+Always check what's behind your subject and move around to find something cleaner.
+Use a wide aperture (small f-number) to blur the background and make the subject pop.

 Golden Ratio